meyfa/group-items/README.md

 ### 2. Keying

-There are two ways of providing a keying: (A) by property name, or (B) by function.
-You've seen an example for (A) in the example above, where the `length` property was used to group strings.
-Examples for (B) can be found in the Examples section, but basically you would provide a function that, when given an element of the input `Iterable`, computes some value that can be used as the key for that element.
-Later I'll demonstrate the power of this concept.
+There are two ways of providing a keying:

+* (A) by property name, or
+* (B) by function.

+You've seen an example for (A) in the code snippet above, where the `length` property was used to group strings.
+Examples for (B) can be found at the end of this document (in the Examples section).
+Put simply, you would provide a function that -- when given an element of the input `Iterable` -- computes some value that can be used as the key for that element.
+Later I will demonstrate the power of this concept.

 Note that *almost anything* can be used as key.
 Key equality (and thereby grouping) is determined as per the